ibm-cloud-docs/satellite/monitor.md

 | `Service instance` | `ibm_service_instance` | The service instance segment identifies the instance the metric is associated with |
 | `Service instance name` | `ibm_service_instance_name` | The user-provided name of the service instance, which might not be unique across regions in the account |
 {: summary="Read this table from left to right.
 In the first column is the attribute type.
 In the second column is the attribute name.
 In the third column is the attribute description."}
-{: caption="Table 11: Additional attributes for metric segmentation" caption-side="top"}
+{: caption="Additional attributes for metric segmentation" caption-side="top"}

 ## Setting up monitoring for clusters
 {: #setup-clusters}